Oblarg/whippyunits/README.md

 - **Compile-time dimensional safety**: Catch dimensional and scale coherence errors at compile-time
 - **Simple declarator syntaxes**: Supports declarator methods (`5.0.meters()`), macros (`quantity!(5.0, m)`), and even literals (`5.0m`)
-- **Unit literal DSL**: Easily define quantities in complex/bespoke dimensionalities, e.g. `quantity!(1, V * s^2 / m)`
+- **Algebraic unit expressions**: Easily define quantities in complex/bespoke dimensionalities, e.g. `quantity!(1, V*s^2/m)`, complete with "smart" documentation via hover info on the passed-in unit identifiers
-- **Scale-generic dimension type traits**: Write scale-generic or dimension-generic arithmetic that "just works" when given a concrete type
+- **Algebraic dimension expressions**: Define scale-generic dimension traits for bespoke dimensions as easily as you can define quantities, e.g. `define_generic_dimension!(BespokeQuantity, V*T^2/L)`, also with "smart" documentation via hover info on the passed-in dimension identifiers
-- **Scale-generic dimension DSL**: Define scale-generic dimension traits for bespoke dimensions as easily as you can define quantities, e.g. `define_generic_dimension!(BespokeQuantity, V * T^2 / L)`
+- **UCUM compliant**: Unit expressions, dimensions expressions, and quantity (de)serialization all support UCUM-format unit strings (e.g. `"kg.m2/s2"`) for easy interoperability and code generation
 - **Automatic unit conversion**: Type-driven generic rescaling using compile-time-computed conversion factors
 - **No homotypes**: Prime-factorized scale encoding guarantees unique type representation - if two quantities represent the exact same thing, they are *guaranteed* to be the same type
 - **No hidden flops**: Rescaling uses lossless log-scale arithmetic at all steps, and exponentiates by lookup table; integer types are guaranteed to use pure integer math, and floating point types use no more float math than necessary